 Living in Tampa, FL where going outdoors is possible all year, sun safety is often on my mind.
+It can be so tempting to spend these warm days outside sunbathing on the beach or in the backyard, but it can be dangerous.
+Most homeowners in Tampa will ensure they’ve got an area in their garden to relax and sunbathe.
+For example, my friend recently got some low costing composite decking installed in her garden.
+Now that she has a decking area fitted, she will be spending more time in her backyard enjoying the sun.
+Whilst this is great for her and her family, the sun can be dangerous.
 I’ve had sun poisoning twice, and more than my fair share of sunburns.
 Even when I thought I was being careful!
 The reality is that it takes less than 20 minutes to get a sunburn.
 And, on particularly sunny days, reports have shown you can get one in as little as SEVEN MINUTES!
 Can you believe that?

 Well, with that in mind, I wanted to bring my readers an epic guide to sun safety.
 Regardless of whether you’re in Florida or traveling to another place this summer, you must protect yourself from the sun.
 Below you’ll find all kinds of tips and important information to keep in mind while playing outside this summer, and all year round!